ReichtumQian/English30Days/src/Day2.md

 In 2002, the number of minutes of national / international landline calls passed 60 billion, while the figure for mobiles rose to around 45 billion minutes.

+### Recite: SIMON Part2-2

+Question: Several languages are in danger of extinction because they are spoken by very small numbers of people.
+Some people say that governments should spend public money on saving these languages, while others believe that would be a waste of money.
+Discuss both these views and give your opinion.

+It is true that some minority languages may disappear in the near future.
+Although it can be argued that governments could save money by allowing this to happen,
+I believe that these languages should be protected and preserved.

+There are several reasons why saving minority languages could be seen as a waste of money.
+Firstly, if a language is only spoken by a small number of people, expensive education programs will be needed to make sure that more people learn it, and the state will have to pay for facilities, teachers and marketing.
+This money might be better spent on other public services.
+Secondly, it would be much cheaper and more efficient for countries to have just one language.
+Governments could cut all kinds of costs related to communicating with each minority group.

+Despite the above arguments,
+I believe that governments should try to preserve languages that are less widely spoken.
+A language is much more than simply a means of communication; it has a vital connection with the cultural identity of the people who speak it.
+If a language disappears,
+a whole way of life will disappear with it, and we will lose the rich cultural diversity that makes societies more interesting.
+By spending money to protect minority languages, governments can also preserve traditions, customs and behaviors that are part of a country’s history.

+In conclusion, it may save money in the short term if we allow minority languages to disappear, but in the long term this would have an extremely negative impact on our cultural heritage.